phluid61/internet-drafts/file-scheme/draft.md

     1. Append the "//" authority sigil to the URI.

-    2. Append the hostname field of the UNC string to the URI.
+    2. Append the host-name field of the UNC string to the URI.

-3. Append the sharename:
+3. Append the share-name:

-    1. Transform the sharename to a path segment ({{RFC3986}}, Section 3.3) to conform to the encoding rules of Section 2 of
+    1. Transform the share-name to a path segment ({{RFC3986}}, Section 3.3) to conform to the encoding rules of Section 2 of
         {{RFC3986}}.

     2. Append a delimiting slash character "/" and the transformed segment to the URI.

-4. For each objectname:
+4. For each object-name:

     1. Transform the objectname to a path segment as above.

+        The colon character ":" is allowed as a delimiter before stream-name and stream-type in the file-name, if present.

     2. Append a delimiting slash character "/" and the transformed segment to the URI.